vlfom/CSD-detectron2/README.md

 2. a set of training images fixed at the beginning of the run, to monitor the model's progress specifically on them (without GT matching)
 3. a set of random testing images during inference each `cfg.TEST.EVAL_PERIOD` iterations.

-Below I put some screenshots of example visualizations (note, iterations number in the header of the table is not precise, visualizations provided just as an example).
+Below I put some screenshots of example visualizations (note, iterations number in the header of the table is not precise, visualizations are provided just as an example).

 | iter 1k | iter ~2k | iter ~3k |
 | -- | -- | -- |